WendyOlsen/SpatialRegressionBayesIndia2022/README.md

 # childlabourtutorial2018
 A Tutorial for Statistics Users about Children Working, Focused on Methods for Social Researchers

-<font size = "+2"> How to use this tutorial</size>
+      * * * * * * * * * * HOW TO GET ALL THE FILES * * * *

+Just click the green CODE button first of all.
+Now choose the 'Download ZIP' button.
+It will give you all the documents in one zip file.
+You then 'extract' this using your unzip software, such as 7ZIP freeware or Win-ZIP.
+Queries/difficulties?
+Contact me, wendy.olsen@manchester.ac.uk to simply get an emailed copy.

+        * * * * * * * * * SUMMARY OF THE CONTENTS OF THE 4 TUTORIAL FILES * * * * * * * *

-Bayesian statistics for social scientists, a four-part Introduction with Exercises
+Title:  Bayesian Statistics for Social Scientists via an Introduction with Exercises

-These four helpful files on Introductory Bayesian social statistics include: one Exercises document, one background 2-page Poster in powerpoint (PDF) about Bayesian modelling methods, and two sets of 40 Powerpoint slides.
+These four helpful files on Introductory Bayesian social statistics include:
+--  one Exercises document,
+--   one background 2-page Poster in powerpoint (PDF) about Bayesian modelling methods, and --   two sets of 40 Powerpoint slides.
 Use all these for self-managed learning.
 Or hold a workshop and learn together!

 In all, this set of materials might take up to three hours to read through at a rapid or superficial level.
 In the powerpoint slides, there are 2 options
 1) start at basics of defining child labour; then